YousufAbubakr/yousufabubakr.com/content/jobs/Cornell/index.md

 url: 'https://blogs.cornell.edu/bouklaslab/'
 ---

-- Multiscale computational, theoretical, and experimental solid mechanics of biomaterials and engineering metals
+- Built and analyzed efficacy of 4+ multi-scale computational biomaterial and engineering metal FEA models
+- Designed and assembled fixture for nanoscale metal impact tester to improve testing efficiency and precision